dacs01/ascends-toolkit/readme.md

 ASCENDS requires Python version 3.X, and using Anaconda is recommended.
 Please download Anaconda from https://www.anaconda.com/download/ and install first.

-Once you installed Anaconda, you can create a new Python environment for ascends by doing:
+Once you installed Anaconda (with Python 3.X), you can create a new Python environment for ascends by doing:

 ```
 conda create --name ascends